(Spoken on September 4, 1983.)

 Meditation is placed as the seventh stage in the developmental process of yoga practice as expounded by Sage Patanjali.
 Prior to the level of meditation are the earlier stages known as yama, niyama, asana, pranayama, pratyahara and dharana.
 The understanding of a particular stage in this series requires a careful consideration.
 We are usually accustomed to think of the levels mentioned in yoga culminating in samadhi as links in a chain, but there is a difference here, and that is very important to remember.

 Every link in a chain is independent and is mechanically connected to other links so that if one link is severed from the others, no vital injury is inflicted upon the whole chain.
 If we vertically hang a chain, the upper links will look like higher levels and the lower ones, the preceding levels.
-We can very well compare these stages of yoga – yama, niyama, asana, pranayama, pratyahara, dharana – to these links of a chain or, to be more clear, to the various rungs of a vertical ladder.
-The rung that is above is preceded by the rungs that are below, and we understand the connection of one rung with another or one link with another in a chain, but this sort of understanding is irrelevant when we apply ourselves to the levels of yoga.
+We can very well compare these stages of yoga – yama, niyama, asana, pranayama, pratyahara, dharana – to these links of a chain or, to be more clear, to the various rungs of an upright ladder.
+The rung that is above is preceded by the rungs that are below, and we understand the connection of one rung with another or one link with another in the chain, but this sort of understanding is irrelevant when we apply ourselves to the levels of yoga.

-Actually, the lower stages are like the foundation of a building, and when we raise the edifice or the walls or the large structure of a building, we do not do away with the foundation, imagining that it has nothing to do with the building at all.
+Actually, the lower stages are like the foundation of a building, and when we raise the edifice or the walls or the large structure of a building, we do not do away with the foundation, imagining that it has nothing at all to do with the building.
 The walls stand on the foundation, and the ceiling stands on the walls.
 The superstructure of yoga is similarly stationed and founded and stabilised by that which is apparently lower in the sense that it has preceded it.
 The precedent is not necessarily the lesser.
 Here is again a small mistake that anyone can commit, thinking that yama is inferior to niyama, niyama is inferior to asana, asana is inferior to pranayama, and so on.
 When we come to dhyana we are likely to think that there is no meaning whatsoever in the earlier stages.
 This is certainly not true.

 The analogy that I mentioned just now of the foundation and the walls of a building may not be sufficiently descriptive of this condition.
 The matter is more serious.
 It is something more important than the foundation of a building because the foundation is a mechanical structure, and here we are concerned with a living process.
 These processes of the levels of yoga are the vital essence of a living, constructive being, and we have to bear in mind what a living being is.
 The organism called a living being grows into its perfection and maturity with the advance of time by transmuting the potentialities and the powers of the earlier stages into the larger comprehensiveness and inclusiveness of the higher one.